 This year violent crime in DC has skyrocketed.
-With the increased violence comes more scrutiny at repeat offenders, a group that was called out during a recently publicized email conversation between DC Police Chief Lanier and a concerned citizen.
+With the increased violence comes more scrutiny at repeat offenders and those who have experienced incarceration multiple times, a group that was called out during a recently publicized email conversation between DC Police Chief Lanier and a concerned citizen.

 While repeat offenders may be involved in rising violent crime in DC, it’s important to remember that this is a uniquely vulnerable population that faces many barriers to stability with little support.
 Two staff members from Thrive DC took the time to sit down and explain what it’s like for someone coming out of incarceration, and what Thrive DC does for people when no one else will help.

 Can you introduce yourself (briefly) and what you do at Thrive DC?

 Nicole: I am the Re-entry Program Manager for Thrive DC.
 I am responsible for coordination of services, case management, and life skills group facilitation for the women’s program for returning citizens: Women in New Directions.
 This program combines employment assistance, sobriety maintenance, basic needs, and supportive services offered by Thrive DC staff to assist women in their journey to stable and productive lives.

 Jemahl: I am the Employment Specialist here at Thrive DC.
 I have over 12 years of experience in employment services teaching, training, and guiding community members toward self sufficiency.
 I specialize in working with individuals who are seeking to re-engage themselves back into the workforce and aide in developing habits that are relevant to the job or career of their choice.

 At Thrive DC, I also manage the Real Opportunity Culinary Program, which is a 23 week extensive program designed to provide soft and hard skills training and an externship within the food service industry.
 For ex-offenders, restaurant kitchens and construction jobs offer the most opportunity for stable employment.

 What is the biggest struggle for ex offenders coming out of incarceration?